Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 DGR REQUIREMENTS:

 Any Deep Geologic Repository (DGR) design that is not consistent with long term nuclear power sustainability is not the right design.
 The DGR concept that is presently contemplated by the NWMO and OPG is not sustainable and hence is not acceptable.
-Achievement of safe sustainability requires future ongoing DGR accessibility.
+Achievement of safe sustainability requires future ongoing storage accessibility.
 The requirement for ongoing accessibility determines the type of rock in which the DGR should be located and the elevation of the DGR storage vaults with respect to the elevation of the surrounding water table.
 There must be an adequate provision for future changes in the water table elevation with respect to the DGR elevation.
 For example, the Niagara escarpment, which is about 100 m high, is only 12,000 years old.
-Hence as a minimum the DGR vault must be more than 100 m above the present water table.
+Hence as a minimum a DGR vault should be more than 100 m above the present water table.

 If dilution of radio isotopes is relied upon as a means of reducing nuclear waste toxicity, and if a DGR open period is 60 years, over 10,000 years the required number of DGRs will increase by a factor of: